vrnvu/vrnvu.github.io/_posts/2020-12-15-epoche-on-forth-analysis.md

 Another important aspect of the analysis phase is ﬁguring the price tag.
 Again, this process is much more diﬃcult than it would seem.
 If you don’t know the problem till you solve it, how can you possibly know how long it will take to solve it?

-Careful planning is essential, because things always take longer than you expect.
+Careful planning is essential, because **things always take longer than you expect**.
 I have a theory about this, based on the laws of probability:

 > The mean time for making a “two-hour” addition to an application is approximately 12 hours